6ebeng/Kurdish-Digital-Calendar/README.md

 #### Date Picker
 - **Choose**
-  - Open a date picker to select and insert a specific date.
+  - Open a date picker to select and insert a specific Kurdish date based on Gregorian calendar.

 ### COM Library Integration
 - The Kurdish Digital Calendar (KDC) provides a COM Library to facilitate the use of Kurdish date and number conversion in various Office applications through VBA.
 This guide explains how to use the KDC COM Library in VBA.
-	- Provides a set of functions for converting dates between different calendar systems.
+- The KDC COM Library provides a set of functions for converting dates between different calendar systems and formats and converting numbers to Kurdish text:

 		- **ToKurdish** (Support both Kurdish Central and Kurdish Northern Dialects)
-			- Converts the current date to the Kurdish calendar.
+			- Insert the current Kurdish date into the document.
 			- Syntax: `ToKurdish(formatChoice, dialect, isAddSuffix)` Default Dialect is Kurdish Central.
 				- Parameters
 					- formatChoice: The format of the output date.